utsavk98/ece470/README.md

 5 March 2018

 The overall goal of this semester project is to simulate a robot doing a task.
-For our team's project, we are simulating the filling of a pill organizer with medications.
-This specific READ ME file covers the installation of a robot simulation software (V-REP) and executing a basic scene where the robot articulates each joint.
+For our team's project, we are simulating a firefighting robot.
+This READ ME file covers the installation of a robot simulation software (V-REP) and executing the simulation.

 ## Getting Started